Brandon Wilson (soccer)

-Brandon James Wilson (born 28 January 1997) is a professional footballer who plays as a defensive midfielder for Liga 1 club Bali United.
+Brandon James Wilson (born 28 January 1997) is a professional soccer player who plays as a defensive midfielder for Super League club Bali United.
+Born in Botswana, Wilson played internationally for Australia at youth level.

 Wilson moved to Australia at a young age and later moved to England to play youth football for Burnley before making his senior debut for Stockport County.
 In 2016, he returned to Australia to play for Perth Glory.

 Early life

 Wilson was born in Gaborone, Botswana, to English parents and grew up in Doncaster, England, from the age of two.
 He moved to Western Australia at age ten.

 Club career

 Wilson joined Burnley in 2013.
 He was loaned to Stockport County in 2016.

 In July 2016, Wilson returned to Western Australia signing with Perth Glory to play in the A-League.
 He made his professional debut for Perth Glory on 10 August 2016 in a 2–0 win against Brisbane Roar in the 2016 FFA Cup.
 Mainly playing as a midfielder, Wilson showed his versatility in December by filling in as the starting right back against Melbourne Victory.

 On 28 February 2022, Newcastle Jets announced Wilson had signed with the club on a short-term deal until the end of the 2021–22 A-League Men.